mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/managing/index.md

 	```
 	hostname:LIKE:10.0.10.3|10.0.10.26|10.0.10.28|10.0.10.84|10.0.10.123
 	```
-    1. Redeploy `_NODEPOD_-1` from the decommissioned node to somewhere within the new whitelist: `dcos _PKGNAME_ pod replace _NODEPOD_-1`
+    1. Redeploy `mongo-rs-1` from the decommissioned node to somewhere within the new whitelist: `dcos percona-mongo pod replace mongo-rs-1`
-1. Wait for `_NODEPOD_-1` to be up and healthy before continuing with any other replacement operations.
+1. Wait for `mongo-rs-1` to be up and healthy before continuing with any other replacement operations.

 _ADD ONE OR MORE SECTIONS HERE TO DESCRIBE RE-CONFIGURATION OF HIGHLIGHTED SERVICE-WIDE OPTIONS EXPOSED BY YOUR PRODUCT INTEGRATION._